hairen/hairen.github.io/AWS_CSAA/README.md

 ### <span style="color:blue">Lambda - _Store sensitive information_</span>
 + You can create a Lambda Function using **Environment Variables** to **Store Senstive information**.
++ When you create or update Lambda functions that use environment variables, AWS Lambda encrypts them using the AWS Key Management Service (KMS ket).
+When your Lambda function is invoked, those values are decrypted and made available to Lambda code.

 ### Lambda - _Support codes written in_
 + Node.js